SAP-samples/teched2023-IN264/exercises/ex2/README.md

 3) View the decision to determine Equipments for the newly hired employee<br>
 4) View the decision to determine Trainings for the newly hired employee<br>
 5) Configure approval form inputs to the data from equipment and training decisions <br>
-6) Configure Actions inputs to the data from equipment and training decisions <br>
+6) Consume Actions project to publish the approval event to Advanced Event Mesh(AEM) <br>
 7) Release and Deploy<br>
 8) Get the Process Instance ID<br>